 We require a minimum deposit of 5%* of the full purchase price of the property which can only come from the applicant's own resources, a gift from family or friends, or a combination of both.
-A completed Gifted Deposit Form is required for all applications where any of the deposit has been gifted.
+A completed Gifted Deposit Form is required for all applications where any of the deposit that has been gifted is over 10k.

 *For Help to Buy Equity Share: Scotland, where the property is a New Build flat, a minimum deposit of 10% is required.